vimaljadoun/git-repo-learn/README.md

 # git-repo-learn
- have created this repository to learn the git commands in Linux to manage code on GitHub.
+I have created this repository to learn the Git commands in Linux for managing code on GitHub.